dilaraozdemir/captcha/README.md

-# Captcha with Random class.
+# Captcha with Random Class.